What is X-linked Juvenile Retinoschisis?

 Cause of X-Linked Juvenile Retinoschisis

 Juvenile Retinoschisis occurs as a result of a mutation in the gene RS1, which encodes for the retinoschisin protein.
-This protein, after being secreted by photoreceptors, plays a vital role in the development of retina by facilitating cell-cell adhesion and intercellular matrix retinal architecture development.
+This protein, after being secreted by photoreceptors, plays a vital role in the development of the retina by facilitating cell-cell adhesion and intercellular matrix retinal architecture development.
 As a result of this mutation, retinoschisin is either decreased or completely absent, negatively affecting retinal development.
-Since it plays an active role in cell to cell adhesion, the decrease/absence of it causes tiny splits, mostly in the nerve fiber layer of the retina.
-This tearing and splitting forms a ‘spoke-wheel’ pattern in the macula, leading to macular degeneration.
+Since it plays an active role in cell-to-cell adhesion, the decrease/absence of it causes tiny splits, mostly in the nerve fiber layer of the retina.
+This tearing and splitting form a spoke wheel pattern in the macula, leading to macular degeneration.

 It is important to note that some cases of Juvenile Retinoschisis have been identified that do not have RS1 gene mutation.
 The etiology of the disease in these patients is yet unclear.

 Juvenile Retinoschisis is a disease of the eye that can impair vision.
 Most of the patients present in infancy, with general eye-related symptoms as follows: